In this article

 Identify which of your project's relevant user properties and first-party data (like purchase, system, and custom events) you want to increase or decrease in frequency to promote desired outcomes.
 For example, let's consider that you create a predictive goal to identify users who are likely to make multiple purchases a month.
 Predictive Goals uncovers that it's likely that these users will also complete

-events.
+OfferRedeemedevents.
 To increase the likelihood that users will convert, you might increase the number of special offers you send to your customers.Generate conversion probability scores for use in journeys to direct how users interact with your brand.
 For example, users with strong probability scores might be assigned to a journey that recognizes brand loyalty, and those with low scores to one that incentivizes conversion with promotional offers.

-Requirements for valuable predictions
+# Requirements for valuable predictions

 At a minimum, your Iterable project should have:

-- 100,000 unique users
+- 100,000 unique users.

-Keeping predictions current
+# Keeping predictions current

-Predictive Goals accounts for your ever-changing data landscape by refreshing predictions on a regular basis.
+Predictive Goals accounts for your ever-changing data landscape by refreshing predictions weekly to reflect the most recent user data.

-Terms you should know
+# Terms you should know

 These terms can help you understand your predictions.

-Term | What it means |
+| Term | What it means |

-Predictive strength | A quality gauge that tells you how effective your prediction is likely to be.
+| Predictive strength | A quality gauge that tells you how effective your prediction is likely to be.
 See Predictive strength for possible values. |

-User segment | The range, or group, of users you select from a specific predictive goal.
+| User segment | The range, or group, of users you select from a specific predictive goal.
 You can export user segments for use in Segmentation and Journeys. |